What are the factors that determine whether a molecule can cross a cell membrane?

 Large polar molecules cannot pass through diffusion.
 This includes glucose.
 Lastly, charged polar molecules cannot pass through.
 Both large polar and charged polar molecules would require energy or ATP to be transported across the cell membrane.
 This can occur through active transport.

-Here is a simplified table summarizing general molecule types that can pass through the cell plasma membrane in order.
+Here is a simplified table summarizing general molecule types that can pass through the cell plasma membrane in order from easy to Difficult.

 - Nature.
 Cell Membranes. https://www.nature.com/scitable/topicpage/cell-membranes-14052567

 - NCBI.
 The Cell: A Molecular Approach 2nd Edition. https://www.ncbi.nlm.nih.gov/books/NBK9928/

 © Copyright 2019 Moosmosis – All rights reserved

 Buy us a cup of coffee to support.
 Our site is run 100% by volunteers from around the world, and we thank you for visiting!
 Please donate to support! 🙂